railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

 Tracking Leads & Opportunities
 ******************************

 Whatever business your company is doing, every single sales act is related to your Customer.
 Time to come up to your Customer's Expectations!

-What's in it for you?
+What is in it for you?
 =====================

 * Track, drive and optimize your sales activities!
 Handle your full sales workflow, from lead to invoice.

-* Access to all information such as accounts & contacts in one place, directly at hand when you need it, even when you're working at home!
+* Access to all information such as accounts & contacts in one place, directly at hand when you need it, even when you are working at home!

 * Offer an excellent Customer Service by improving issues management and automating follow up.